Saundarya1/cats-adoption-app/README.md

 - the links in the results should redirect the user to the adequate cat site within the official foundation site - although if the cat got addopted recently, then the link might not be working (though i'm trying my best to be up to date)

+- the ending ,,no-cats" form is currently hard-coded, as i faced some issues with displaying it by map function, but i'm working on that (i also plan to change ,,yes/no" properties to ,,true/false")

 .............POLISH